Trump ‘Went Rogue’ With Recent Charlottesville Comments, ‘Trying To Start A Civil War’

 — Robert Reich (@RBReich) August 16, 2017

-Trump was initially criticized for staying silent and then blaming “both sides” after violence erupted at the rally in which a car driven by one of the white supremacists plowed through a group of counterprotesters resulting to injuries to at least 19 people and the death of 32-year-old Heather Heyer.
+Trump was initially criticized for staying silent and then blaming “both sides” after violence erupted at the rally in which a car driven by one of the white supremacists plowed through a group of counter-protesters, resulting to injuries to at least 19 people and the death of 32-year-old Heather Heyer.

 Mourners honor Heather Heyer, a 32-year-old killed during violent protests in Charlottesville, Virginia.
 See more: https://t.co/1XjKvyc53f pic.twitter.com/4ER1qXWqTH